Kerry Carpenter Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 12th in MLB.

-- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.49).
+- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.32).

-- The Orioles rank 15th in baseball in home runs given up (22 total, 1.2 per game).
+- The Orioles rank 16th in baseball in home runs allowed (23 total, 1.2 per game).

-- The Orioles are sending Gibson (3-0) out for his fifth start of the season.
-He is 3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched.
+- Rodriguez (0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.

-- In his last outing on Saturday against the Chicago White Sox, the right-hander tossed 5 1/3 innings, allowing four earned runs while surrendering seven hits.
+- In his last appearance -- in relief on Friday -- the right-hander threw 2/3 innings against the Detroit Tigers while surrendering hits.

+- In three games this season, the 23-year-old has a 6.91 ERA and 11.9 strikeouts per nine innings, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.